Family.pl

-Family.pl (Polish: Rodzinka.pl), also known as A Polish Family, is a Polish comedy series directed by Patrick Yoka, aired on TVP2, based on the Canadian television series The Parent Family.
-Its first episode aired on 2 March 2011, and its final episode, on 3 May 2020.
-It was revived in 2025.
+Family.pl (Polish: Rodzinka.pl), also known as A Polish Family, is a Polish comedy television series directed by Patrick Yoka and based on the Canadian television series The Parent Family.
+It originally aired from 2 March 2011 to 3 May 2020 on TVP2.
+Due to its continued popularity, the series was revived, with new episodes airing from 6 September 2025.